KhronosGroup/Vulkan-Loader/docs/LoaderInterfaceArchitecture.md

 #### Goals of the Loader

 The loader was designed with the following goals in mind:
- 1. Support one or more Vulkan-capable implementations on a user's system without them interfering with one another.
+ 1. Support one or more Vulkan-capable drivers on a user's system without them interfering with one another.
  2. Support Vulkan Layers which are optional modules that can be enabled by an application, developer, or standard system settings.
  3. Keep the overall overhead of the loader to the minimum possible.